personium/legacy-api-references/api/en/207_List_Role_links.md

-# Role\_$links Retrieve List
+# Retrieve links list from Role to other objects

 ## Overview

 Get a list of OData resources associated with Role
 You can specify the following OData resources

 * Account
 * ExtCell